Bushra-Butt-17/Shape-Color-Detection-CV/README.md

+---

 # 🖼️ **Shape and Color Detection with Computer Vision**

-This repository demonstrates tasks in computer vision, focusing on detecting shapes, computing areas, analyzing traffic signals, and segmenting shapes based on their colors. 🚀 Each task is broken into subprograms for modularity and better understanding.
+This repository demonstrates tasks in computer vision using **OpenCV** and **Python**, focusing on detecting shapes, computing areas, identifying traffic signals, and segmenting shapes based on color.
+Each task is modularized into subprograms to ensure clarity and flexibility. 🚀

 ---